-MCUS-B0457G-0322
+MCUS-B0457G-0522

 © 2022 Arch Mortgage Guaranty Company.
 All Rights Reserved.
 Arch MI is a marketing term for Arch Mortgage Guaranty Company.
 Arch Mortgage Guaranty Company is a registered mark of Arch Capital Group (U.S.) Inc. or its affiliates.
-RateStar is a service mark of Arch Capital Group (U.S.) or its affiliates.
-Desktop Underwriter, DU and Community Seconds are registered marks of Freddie Mac.
+RateStar is a registered mark of Arch Capital Group (U.S.) or its affiliates.
+Desktop Underwriter, DU and Community Seconds are registered marks of Fannie Mae.
+Loan Product Advisor and Affordable Seconds are registered marks of Freddie Mac.
 LPA is a service mark of Freddie Mac.
 Realtors is a registered trademark of the National Association of REALTORS.